Since C++11, std::decay is introduced along with

 Removing References

-Firstly, we implement RemoveReferenceT
+Firstly, we implement RemoveReferenceT trait to remove

 references: